 Spooky clouds early with a clearing treat this afternoon!

-Happy Halloween!
-Alas, the spooky weather has left & we are in for a treat today!
+HUNTSVILLE, Ala.
+(WAFF) - Happy Halloween!
+Alas, the spooky weather has left and we are in for a treat today!

 Copyright 2021 WAFF.
 All rights reserved.